alejoceballos/jenkings-vagrant-github/README.md

 *"ngrok allows you to expose a web server running on your local machine to the internet."* ([Getting started with NGROK](https://ngrok.com/docs#expose "NGROK"))

+Install ngrok in your HOST machine, not guest.
+Remember that port 8080 in guest is already being forwarded to 8081 in host by Vagrant script.

     sudo apt-get install ngrok-client

 #### 2) Running NGROK

+In host, run:

     ngrok 8081